 The Group's policy is to ensure that it will always have sufficient cash to allow it to meet its liabilities when they become due and have the availability of such funds for its operations.
 Management monitors rolling forecasts of the Group's liquidity reserve which comprises cash and cash equivalents on the basis of expected cash flow.
 At the year end date, these projections indicate that the Group expects to have sufficient liquid resources to meet its obligations under all reasonable expected circumstances for the forthcoming year.
 The Group continues to monitor its liquidity position through budgetary procedures and cash flow analysis.

 The table below analyses the Group's financial liabilities into relevant maturity groupings based on the remaining period from the year end date to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due in less than 1 year equal their carrying balances as the impact of discounting is not significant.

-Less than 1 year Between 1 and 2 years Between 2 and 5 years Over 5 years £'000 £'000 £'000 £'000 At 30 June 2014 Trade and other payables 313 - - - At 30 June 2013 Trade and other payables 431 - -
+At 30 June 2015 Trade and other Less than 1 year £'000 Between 1 and 2 years £'000 Between 2 and 5 years £'000 Over 5 years £'000

+payables 281 - - -

+At 30 June 2014 Trade and other payables 313